 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: forward tilt, down tilt, up tilt, and Double-Edge Dance.
+- Neutral options: forward tilt, down tilt, up tilt, and Double-Edge Dance.
 Roy’s tilts are all fast and powerful – when using them, get as close to your amiibo as possible to maximize their damage output.
 When using Double-Edge Dance, be sure to land all four hits of the attack.

-- Primary KO moves: forward smash and up smash.
+- Main KO moves: forward smash, up smash, and Counter.
 At point blank, Roy’s forward smash is his strongest move (bar Flare Blade).
 It can be used as a KO move, a shield breaker, and an edgeguard.
 Roy’s up smash is great for aerial punishes due to its multiple-hit properties.
+Roy’s counter move is one of the most damaging in the game.
+It’s best used against smash attacks and to punish aerials.

 - Moves to avoid: Flare Blade and Blazer.
 Roy’s amiibo may use these two moves at random.
 They don’t bring him any notable benefit, and leave him horribly vulnerable afterwards.
 It’s best that you refrain from using these two attacks during training.